The Radcliffe Camera in Oxford, representing how William Clarence can support students applying to Oxbridge.

 It can be tough to learn that after all your hard work applying to Oxbridge, having achieved good A Levels, sat admission tests and attended interviews, you’ve not been offered a place.

-With Oxbridge applications increasing by around 10% each year, competition is fierce and not everyone will make it.
-You can try again, but there’s not much point re-submitting an identical application.
+With Oxbridge applications increasing by around 10% each year, competition is fierce and unfortunately, not everyone will make it.

-Instead, use this enforced gap year to build up relevant experience that will strengthen your position.
+However, you can use this enforced gap year to build relevant experience that will strengthen your position for reapplication next year.
 It could be getting work experience in the subject of your choice, reading widely around your subject or taking a gap year in the country that speaks the language you hope to study.

 This way, you might find that the door that was once closed to you reopens the following year.